 The U.S. Coast Guard College Student Pre-Commissioning Initiative (CSPI) is a program in which students currently enrolled, accepted for enrollment or pending enrollment in a full-time bachelor's degree program at designated college or institution can complete college and receive a guaranteed commission as an officer in the United States Coast Guard.
 This program provides up to two years' paid tuition, books and fees; a monthly salary as a Coast Guard active-duty member, while serving as a full-time student; and a guaranteed job after graduation.

 To view the details of the program and eligibility criteria, visit the U.S. Coast Guard Scholarship website.

 Ruth Mabel Wilson Scholarship

 Mabel Wilson Richards Scholarship Fund was created by the Will of the late Mabel Wilson Richards to provide financial assistance for the education of worthy and needy girls who reside in the City of Los Angeles, California.
 Applications must be submitted to the Office of Financial Aid by the application deadline.
 Applications can be dropped off in-person at Beach Central Intake Windows, Enrollment Services Student drop box, or mailed to the Office of Financial Aid.
 Address is provided on the application.
 Please be sure to check for completeness and accuracy before submitting to our office.
-Applications are available from February 13, 2020 – March 13, 2020.
+Applications are currently closed.

 External Scholarships in Other Popular Search Engines